 Rather than hope a breach never occurs in your enterprise, it is better to mitigate as much risk as possible.
 Planning ahead and attempting to proactively secure as much of the organization’s sensitive data as possible – before a breach is attempted – while also being prepared for when a breach occurs, is the best way to secure your organization’s data, whether it is stored on-premises or in the cloud.

-The reality is that sooner or later, most organizations may experience a data breach, and they need to know how to best respond.
-Whether it’s a data breach that just got underway and was stopped quickly because it was identified in time, or a data breach that will require broad public disclosure, a quick response is key.
+The reality is that sooner or later, most organizations may experience a breach, and they need to know how to best respond.
+Whether it’s a breach that just got underway and was stopped quickly because it was identified in time, or a breach that will require broad public disclosure, a quick response is key.